mr-habib/ics3u_algorithms/README.md

 Here is the pseudo code
 ```
 function selection_sort <- arr
-  for i1 goes from 0 to end of list:
+  for i1 goes from 0 to end of arr:
-    find min value from i1 to end of list (requires another for loop)
+    find min value of arr from i1 to end of list (requires another for loop)
     arr[i1], arr[min] = arr[min], arr[i1]

 ```